MarkDickinson/shell_scripts/security-audit/README.md

 data collection is partially implemented fom version 0.23 and will be ongoing (as a low priotity when I get time).

-And anything else I think f as time goes by.
+And anything else I think of as time goes by.